Fukaya categories of blowups: Abouzaid's split-generation criterion

 \subsection{The Cardy diagram}

-The idea of Abouzaid's construction is to produce the maps necessary for writing a Lagrangian as mapping cone by degenerating holomorphic annuli to pairs of disks.
-Given a collection $\cG$ of objects $\phi$ of $\Fuk_\cL(X,\bb)$, we wish to show that any object $\psi$ of $\Fuk_{\cL}(X,\bb)$ is split-generated by the objects of $\cG$.
-For example, we might hope to show that $\psi$ is a sub-object of some object $\phi$ of $\cG$; to show this we want maps
+The idea of Abouzaid's construction is to produce the maps necessary for writing a Lagrangian as a mapping cone by degenerating holomorphic annuli to pairs of disks.
+Given a collection ${\mf G}$ of objects of $\Fuk^\flat_{\mc L} (X,\bb)$, we wish to show that any object ${\bm K}$ of $\Fuk^\flat_{\mc L} (X,\bb)$ is split-generated (see Definition \ref{def:split-gen}) by the objects ${\mf G}$.
+For example, we might hope to show that ${\bm K}$ is a sub-object of some object $\WB$ of ${\mf G}$; to show this we want morphisms

 such that